How to generate NixOS LXC templates in GitHub Actions

 For instance, if I want to build the nfs system, I commit and push my changes, then tag it as v0.2.2-nfs.
 For dns, I would tag it v0.1.0-dns.
 Here’s what the releases page look like:

 And that’s it!
-When you create a linux container using this template, you’ll have a NixOS machine ready to go!
+When you create a Linux container using this template, you’ll have a NixOS machine ready to go!